How to confirm high-quality sample prep in CUT&RUN

-This refers to checking cell quality at the beginning CUT&RUN, in Section III of the Protocol.
+This refers to checking cell quality at the beginning of CUT&RUN, in the section Binding Cells to Activated Beads.
 Low starting cell viability, poor morphology, and cellular lysis increase assay background, so it is important to carefully examine each cell type.

 Method: Count starting cells and determine viability using our Trypan Blue staining protocol.
 Examine cell integrity and morphology using a brightfield/phase microscope.